Photos from Crescent x Hunter Street

 Crescent x Hunter Street examines the slow and almost imperceptible process of gentrification around Court Square in Long Island City, an area caught between neighborhoods that have been gentrified and those that have been left behind.
 Through a series of photographs and a video, the project exposes the silent, pervasive processes of gentrification and the inaudible noise of restructuration.
 While this is specific in the location, it also exemplifies a microcosm of the constant changes from socio-economic shifts.

 In order to encapsulate the sensibility of the place, the project restages a famous scene from Jean-Luc Godard’s Contempt, in which the married couple, Paul and Camille, goes through a drawn-out, subdued, and yet intense quarrel around love.
-This restaging is combined with scenes in which the actors activate the streets around the Court Square area through deliberate movements and gestures.
+In addition, this scene is layered with extreme close-ups of the textures of the area and shots of dancers roaming around the streets with slow, deliberate movements and gestures.

 Still from the video

 Two-channel, color, sound

 Click here for the link and password to watch the full video online.